This post may contain affiliate links. Please read my disclosure.

 see taste why they are so addictive. 🙂

-What is needed to make vegan two-bite brownies?
+What is needed to make this vegan brownie recipe?

 In order to make these brownie bites, you’ll need some aquafaba, which is the liquid found in a can of chickpeas.
 Not only is it an amazing vegan egg substitute, but it also gives you an excuse to make another dish with chickpeas (not that you need one because chickpeas are awesome).